ChainSafe/dappeteer/docs/JEST.md

 # dAppeteer with jest

-As dAppeteer is Puppeteer with Metamask using it with jest is pretty similar to `jest-puppeteer`
+As dAppeteer is Puppeteer with Metamask.
+Using it with jest is pretty similar to `jest-puppeteer`.

 ## Use preset